 Remove from burner.

-Plate dish as pictured on front of card, garnishing with chives.
+Plate dish as pictured on front of card, placing chicken on sauce and garnishing potatoes and carrots with chives.
 Bon appétit!